utahta/WP-Social-Bookmarking-Light/readme.txt

 = 1.6.0 =
 * Added: Hatena Bookmark Button.
 * Updated: Administration Page.
-* Bug fixed: Twitter button did not work on the top page. [yuya-takeyama](https://gist.github.com/675159)++
+* Bug fixed: The twitter button did not work on the top page. [yuya-takeyama](https://gist.github.com/675159)++
-* Bug fixed: Mixi button did not work on the top page.
+* Bug fixed: The mixi button did not work on the top page.

 = 1.5.2 =
 * Added Facebook Like Button.